-A lot of guarantors have this mindset that they have known Mick from their local for 15 years he is sound as houses.
+Many guarantors have this mindset that they have known Mick from their local for 15 years; he is sound as houses.
 Do not stand up as a guarantor if you have not had a long-standing financial relationship with the prospective tenant.

-It is obvious, but you want all the information why a guarantor is required, and you need it from the source from the prospective landlord or letting agent, get it in an email, so you have it in black and white.
-Do not rely on what the prospective tenant is telling you, do not make this mistake.
+It is obvious, but you want all the information about why a guarantor is required, and you need it from the source from the prospective landlord or letting agent; get it in an email so you have it in black and white.
+Do not rely on what the prospective tenant tells you; do not make this mistake.

 The reasons a prospective tenant is deemed high risk is something you want to consider, ponder, and dig further on before you agree to become a guarantor.